-At Risk of Losing Your CDL After a DUI Arrest?
+At Risk of Losing Your Commercial Driver's License After a DUI Arrest?

 Driving a commercial motor vehicle (CMV) is a hard job that requires extensive skills and training.
 Due to the fact that commercial drivers operate large vehicles, such as 18-wheelers, that often carry hazardous materials, they are held to a higher standard than average passenger car drivers.
 Most states have extremely strict rules regarding blood alcohol content (BAC) in commercial drivers, and the penalties for DUI tend to be more severe.